 “It would be a huge mistake to demolish one of Bexhill’s finest Edwardian buildings.”, says Raymond Konyn.
 “We’ve the opportunity to respect our heritage while, at the same time, extending our housing stock.
 Giving the Lodge a new lease of life makes such good sense.”
 Full details of the Rother Executive Director’s report to the Cabinet can be found on the Rother District Council website under the Cabinet agenda for Monday 5th November 2018.

-The following is an article published on Friday 9th November 2018 by the Bexhill Observer, page 2.
+Published on Friday 2nd November 2018 by the Bexhill Observer, page 2.

 At a meeting on Monday (November 5), Rother District Council’s cabinet agreed to defer making a decision on proposals concerning the Cemetery Lodge building in St Mary’s Lane, as result of a request put forward by the historical preservation charity Bexhill Heritage.